 Funding agencies often ask you to identify the types of data that you are producing and the types of data that you will retain for sharing.
-This section of your DMP is often called “Types of Data,” and funding agencies are interested in details about the kind of data you are collecting, how it is being collected, an estimated amount of how much data will be collected and saved along with the initial file formats produced.
+This section of your DMP is often called “Data Type,” and funding agencies are interested in details about the kind of data you are collecting, how it is being collected, an estimated amount of how much data will be collected and saved along with the initial file formats produced.
 The first phase of drafting a data management plan should be to make an inventory of the data you plan to collect, including:

 - Examples of types of data: spatial, temporal, observational, experimental, simulations or models, survey responses, etc.

-- How the data is being collected, generated, etc.
+- How the data was generated:

 - Examples: recorded interviews, surveys, models, sensors, image analysis, DNA sequencing, word counts, camera traps, etc.